SimonShapiro/json2neo4j/README.md

 ## Background

-While neo4j has support for json, it is restricted to simple key:value pairs of string, number and arrays of string or number.
-The intent in this project is to use nodejs as a front-end to neo4j to present a RESTful interface to neo4j.
-By POSTing a json string to the node.js route, the json structure would be fully represented in neo4j as a group of nodes and relationships.
-GETting this group would re-create the original json.
+While neo4j has support for json, it is restricted to simple key:value pairs of string, number and arrays of string or number. nodejs acts as a front-end to neo4j to present a RESTful interface to neo4j.
+By POSTing a json string to the node.js route, the json structure is represented in neo4j as a group of nodes and relationships.
+GETting this group re-creates the original json.

 ## Example

-With the following json file,
+The following json file,

 ```
 test = {